GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_Utilities/06_math.md

 Not that a vector has its 4th component set to 1.
 This means the vector is treated as a point, and will be translated by the matrix.
 If the 4th component was 0, the vector would be treated as a direction instead, and translation would not be applied.

-You can also use overriden @ref bs::Matrix4::multiply(const Vector3&) const "Matrix4::multiply()" to multiply a **Vector3**, in which case it is assumed to be a point (4th component is equal to 1).
+You can also use overriden @bs::Matrix4::multiply(const Vector3&) to multiply a **Vector3**, in which case it is assumed to be a point (4th component is equal to 1).
 If you instead wish to assume a **Vector3** is a direction, use @bs::Matrix4::multiplyDirection instead.

 ~~~~~~~~~~~~~{.cpp}
 Vector3 myVector(1, 0, 0);